Mallorca. Photography by Ken Sparkes

 Founder

 Geoff Newberry had a natural eye for beauty and a longstanding passion for antiques.
-He began trading at London’s Portobello Market before moving to the Pimlico Road, where his infant son Jack could often be found in a cradle beneath the stall.
+He began trading at London’s Portobello Market, where his infant son Jack was often found in a cradle beneath the stall, before moving to Pimlico Road.
 His design sensibility extended beyond objects to the spaces he inhabited, shaping homes in Norfolk, London, Mallorca, Los Angeles, and New York - each one featuring Bennison fabrics in ways both subtle and striking.

-It was this quiet vision that inspired Gillian Newberry to bring Bennison to Los Angeles and New York, continuing a legacy rooted in timeless design.
+It was this insight that inspired Gillian Newberry to bring Bennison to Los Angeles and New York, continuing a legacy rooted in timeless design.

 Jack Newberry